Real-world social science with a focus on crime and criminal justice

 This module will:

-In the summer holiday before the third year starts you will undertake a work-shadowing placement that lasts around 80 hours.
+In the summer holiday before the third year starts, you may undertake a work-shadowing placement that lasts around 80 hours.
 This will allow you to learn from professionals in a field related to crime and criminal justice.
 Examples of previous placements include: shadowing a criminal barrister, a youth offending team and workers in a drug rehabilitation unit.
 Watching professionals at work is a completely different learning experience which many students find useful in developing their dissertation and follow in the development of their own careers.

 Every course at York has been designed to provide clear and ambitious learning outcomes.
 These learning outcomes give you an understanding of what you will be able to do at the end of the course.
 We develop each course by designing modules that grow your abilities towards the learning outcomes and help you to explain what you can offer to employers.
 Find out more about our approach to teaching and learning.